tingyucha/NEXRAD_level2_data_process/howtorun_FRACTL.md

 - radialName: specify the variable name of radial velocity.
 - dbzName: specify the variable name of reflectivity.
 - ncpName: specify the variable name of NCP.
 If there is no NCP variable, you can specify any other variable to perform the QC.
 This variable corresponds to minNcp for the threshold.
 - uvInterp: set the wind interpolation method for u and v.
 The specified interpolation method will be applied before calculating the vertical velocity.
+The default mode is INTERP_NONE.